 There may be other brand names for this medicine.

 Calan, Calan SR, Covera-HS, Isoptin SR, Verelan, Verelan PM

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to verapamil.
+Do not use this medicine if you have had an allergic reaction to verapamil.
 Do not use this medicine if you have low blood pressure or if you have certain heart problems.
-Talk with your doctor about what these heart problems are.
+Ask your doctor what these heart problems are.